adjtomo/pyatoa/pyatoa/docs/overview.rst

 What isn't Pyatoa?
 ~~~~~~~~~~~~~~~~~~

-Pyatoa is not a standalone adjoint tomography tool, it does not have the
+Pyatoa is not a standalone adjoint tomography workflow tool, it does not have
-capability to generate sythetic waveforms, submit jobs on HPC systems,
+the capability to generate sythetic waveforms, submit jobs on HPC systems,
-interface with numerical models, etc. Rather, it is meant to augment the
+interface with numerical models, etc. Rather, it was built to augment the
 capabilities of external numerical solvers (e.g. SPECFEM3D) and workflow tools
-(e.g. SeisFlows).
+(e.g. SeisFlows3).

-Pyatoa is not intellegent.
-Although it provides sanity checks and fault
+Pyatoa is not smart.
+Although it provides quality checks along the way, it
-tolerance, it cannot do your science for you.
+cannot do your science for you.
 Careful attention must be paid in
 properly choosing input data and processing parameters based on the problem at
 hand.
-Garbage in will always mean garbage out.
+Garbage in == garbage out.

 Pyatoa is not quiet, it logs almost every task that it performs.
 Although this
-can be overwhelming, each log statement is important.
-If you are running Pyatoa
+can be overwhelming, each log statement hold some importance.
+If you are running
-for the first time, be sure to read the logs to get an idea of what is going
+Pyatoa for the first time, be sure to read the logs to get an idea of what is
-on under the hood.
+going on under the hood.

 How do I use Pyatoa?